20lives/dmote/doc/options.md

 #### Parameter `offset`

-An offset in mm from the corner of the finger key to the wrist rest.
+An offset in mm from the selected key.

 ### Parameter `plinth-base-size`